IoT Security: Why Your Toaster Needs a Firewall

 Just how paranoid should you be about the appliances in your smart house?
 You might be thinking, ‘Who’s going to try and hack my toaster?
 Why would a hacker find me?
 After all, the Internet is huge.
 Right?’
 Wrong!
 Each time you hook up a poorly secured gadget to the web, it becomes a matter of when, not if, you will be hacked.

-As connected devices are multiplying at a chaotic pace, nefarious bots are probing for IoT vulnerabilities across the entire cyber space – and their next target can be your smart toilet, baby monitor or door lock.
+As connected devices are multiplying at a chaotic pace, nefarious bots are probing for IoT vulnerabilities across the entire cyberspace – and their next target can be your smart toilet, baby monitor or door lock.
 Remember that story of a fake web toaster hack?
-As an experiment, The Altantic set up a honeypot, an attractive trap for catching hackers, to find out how quickly it would take for someone to attempt a breach.
+As an experiment, The Atlantic set up a honeypot, an attractive trap for catching hackers, to find out how quickly it would take for someone to attempt a breach.
 They didn’t have to wait long.
 The first attack came in less than an hour, and by the end of the day, the toaster had been attacked over 300 times!
 That might finally be the cold shower to IoT security slackers.

 The hacker’s dream